-As of December 31, 2018, we had 50 employees worldwide, with 48 employed in the United States, 1 employed in Denmark and 1 employed in Colombia.
-There are 44 full-time employees.
-The 48 employees in the United States primarily work in our Gaithersburg,
+As of December 31, 2019, we had 40 employees worldwide, with 39 employed in the United States and 1 employed in Denmark.
+There are 38 full-time employees.
+The 39 employees in the United States primarily work in our Gaithersburg, Maryland location.

-Maryland location.
 None of our employees are the subject of collective bargaining arrangements, and our management considers its relationships with employees to be good.